Dannydough/osTicket-Ticket-Lifecycle-Examples/README.md

   <h2>Lessons Learned</h2>

-The protocols for how tickets are managed can differ depending on the work environment.
-There may be a quota for how many tickets need to be resolved within a certain time frame and certain tickets will have to be prioritized depending on the situation.
-I have built osTicket from scratch and was able to understand how tickets work in an IT position.
+The protocols for managing tickets can vary based on the work environment.
+There may be specific quotas for resolving a set number of tickets within a given timeframe, and certain tickets may need to be prioritized based on urgency.
+I have built osTicket from the ground up, which has given me a solid understanding of ticketing systems in an IT role.

 </p>
 <br />